Ryan Sieg

 Ryan Scott Sieg (born June 20, 1987) is an American professional stock car racing driver and team owner.
-He competes full-time in the NASCAR Xfinity Series, driving the No. 39 Chevrolet Camaro SS for RSS Racing.
-He is the younger brother of late former driver Shane Sieg and older brother of current teammate Kyle Sieg.
+He competes full-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 39/38 Chevrolet SS for RSS Racing.
+He is the younger brother of the late former driver Shane Sieg and the older brother of current teammate Kyle Sieg.